FaceGg/Face-Detection-Landmark/README.md

 `python2 demo.py`

 ## postscript
-if you want to know how to train the model of face alignment with 68-points, you can look here:https://github.com/Jingmaos/face-alignment-with-68-point
+if you want to know how to train the model of face alignment with 68 points, you can look here:https://github.com/Jingmaos/face-alignment-with-68-point